chantisnake/blog_source_code/source/_posts/git-installation-and-basic-configuration.md

 ---
 title: git installation and basic configuration
 date: 2016-06-05 15:07:24
+tags:
+  - computer
+  - git
+  - powershell
-tags: English Blog
+categories: English Blog
-categories: computer
 ---

 * Please note that git is far more powerful than this blog can cover.